 Then, once they consistently look to you when hearing the clicking sound, begin to use the clicker for basic dog commands and other desired behaviors.

-Try this step with various commands such as “shake” and “down.”
+Try this step with various commands such as “shake” and “lay down.”
 It is important to press the clicker the moment they obey and then give your dog a treat.
 This will help your dog to understand what action resulted in a reward.

 Finally, you can move on to more advanced training using the clicker.
+This is a great way to build on their obedience skills and bond with them at the same time.
 You can use the clicker to reinforce correct leash behavior, potty training, or politely greet guests.

-When your dog starts to exhibit the behavior you want him to, you could also reward him with something better like a walk in the park or more playtime outdoors.
+When your dog starts to exhibit the behavior you want him to, you could also reward him with something better, like a walk in the park or more playtime outdoors.
 Just always remember that, for every good behavior, treat your pet with something he loves.

-Where do I get a Clicker?
+Where do I Get a Clicker?

 Getting started with clicker training entails buying a clicker first.
 One of the biggest perks of clicker training is that it is a low-cost option.
-Getting a new clicker does not cost too much and it is always a worthy investment.
+Getting a new clicker does not cost too much, and it is always a worthy investment.

 You can find clickers at local pet stores such as PetsMart and Petco.